 - Urban areas often have higher labor rates than rural areas.

-- Different shops have distinct hourly rates.
+- Different shops set their own hourly rates.

 Average Costs For Brake Fluid Replacement